 From the User Usage report dialog box, you can also delete the voice mail messages for a selected user.
+Click the Help button in the User Usage screen for details about the fields in the report.

-The time required to delete a user's voice mail depends on the number of voice mail messages in the user's mailbox.
+Keep in mind that the time required to delete a user's voice mail depends on the number of voice mail messages in the user's mailbox.